Codecademy/docs/content/python/concepts/modules/terms/pytorch/concepts/autograd/autograd.md

 `Autograd` is a built-in PyTorch library that is important for automatically computing derivatives (also known as automatic differentiation).
 This can save engineers a lot of time from manually computing gradients for large numbers of model parameters in machine learning models.
 Autograd is often used as a method in machine learning to optimize loss functions to assess how well a machine learning model fits the data and optimizes tasks.

-So how does autograd speed up complex derivative computations in PyTorch?
-To do this, autograd first traces all possible decision branches, automatically calculates derivatives, and tracks all calculations made in the `Tensor`.
+Autograd speeds up complex derivative computations in PyTorch by tracing all possible decision branches, automatically calculating derivatives, and tracking all calculations made in the `Tensor`.

 To compute gradients, autograd performs a forward pass for all input values in the `Tensor` to calculate the loss.
 Then in the backward pass (also known as backpropagation), the gradients are calculated to for updating the weights.
 In backpropagation, gradients are computed to discover if adjustments need to be made to minimize loss in the learning model.
 This allows autograd to update the learning models' weight values during training and provides a method for computing gradients by using scalar values (also known as floating point numbers).

->**Note**
-> Only tensors of floating point and complex dtype can have gradients.
+>**Note** Only tensors of floating point and complex dtype can have gradients.

 ## Syntax
 To enable autograd in a `Tensor`, the gradient parameter needs to be set to `true`.

 `requires_grad=true`

->**Note**
-> When the autograd parameter is set to `requires_grad=False`, gradients cannot be computed and the computational graphs will not be constructed.
+>**Note** When the autograd parameter is set to `requires_grad=False`, gradients cannot be computed and the computational graphs will not be constructed.
 This is because the backpropagation function required for calculating gradients is disabled.

 ## Example